Skip to content

 How many LPGA Tour titles has Hannah Green won?

-As of October 2025, Hannah Green is a four-time winner on the LPGA Tour.
+As of April 2026, Hannah Green is a six-time winner on the LPGA Tour.
 Those wins include a major title, which came at the KPMG Women’s PGA Championship in 2019.
-She also has victories at the Cambia Portland Classic, JM Eagle LA Championship and the HSBC Women’s World Championship.
+She also has victories at the Cambia Portland Classic, HSBC Women’s World Championship and the JM Eagle LA Championship.
+Her most recent win, came at the latter, as she was victorious for the second time, a win that had followed two wins on the Ladies European Tour in early 2026 as well.

 Who is Hannah Green married to?